 DM: It is the understanding Robert, that no man is an island as the saying goes.
 We are connected to each other.
 And all of us in different ways have opportunities to do public service.
 Whether it is in the voluntary sector or public sector or elective politics or even politics with a small p.
 Wherever you are best placed to offer yourself to give service, it is important that you do.
-Because if not you, then who.
+Because if not you, then who?

 Public facets have many aspects and facets as I said.
 Like those who belong to rotary will agree that service before self is a very useful way of thinking about self because it completes you and completes me in many ways.
 If all I did was work and come home to serve my nuclear family alone and I didn’t go out to service my extended family and my community, I would be cheating myself because there are so many people who put in the work in public service.

 Public service itself in whichever way you look at it, if you do it well, you can impact as many lives as possible.
 We get out of our homes not to build the economy.
 We get out to get food for our people and ourselves.
 We build the economy as a byproduct to service our immediate dependants and ourselves.
 But you can leverage that by getting into public service.
 You go out to make this community much better.
 The excellence that we admire in those communities and countries that work better than ours, is mainly excellence that is made up of so many people doing small civic public things with dedication.
 If more of us engaged in public service to the best of our ability, in our capacity.
-I think that society would become better.
+I think that society will become better.
 It creates an upward spiral as opposed to everybody just expecting everyone else to do it and nobody does.
 Or the one person who does it does it badly.

 RK: It is worse if it was not done at all.

 DM: Absolutely.
 But the biggest question is if not me, then who?